OfficeDev/script-lab-2017/README.md

 Script lab is a tool for anyone who wants to learn about writing Office add-ins for Excel, Word, or PowerPoint.
 The focus is the Office JavaScript API, which is the technology you need for building Office Add-ins that run across platforms.
 Maybe you're an experienced Office developer and you want to quickly prototype a feature for your add-in.
 Or maybe you've never tried writing code for Office and you just want to play with a sample and tweak it to learn more.
 Either way, Script Lab is for you.
 Script Lab has three main features:
 * **Code** in a pane beside your spreadsheet.
 IntelliSense is there while you type so you can easily discover and use the Office JavaScript objects and methods.
 And if you don't want to start from scratch there are plenty of samples pre-installed with Script Lab.
 Your snippets can use any TypeScript features like arrow functions, template strings, and async/await (i.e., a good chunk of ES6 and ES7 features).
 But it's not only script: your snippets can also use HTML, CSS, and references to external libraries and data on the web.
 Script Lab uses the Monaco editor, the same tech that powers VS Code, so it's beautiful and lightweight.
-* **Run** the code in another pane beside the editor.
+* **Run** the code in another pane beside the edlitor.
 Execution can include logic, API calls to Office, UI in the pane, and even output to a console.
 Every time you make a code change you can refresh the editor and run the new version in seconds.
 * **Share** your snippets through GitHub.
 If you create a snippet you'd like to share, you can use Script Lab to save it.
 Then send the link to someone else to try it and tweak it on their computer.
 The Import feature lets you load other people's snippets.

 You can [install Script Lab right now for free from the Office Store](https://store.office.com/app.aspx?assetid=WA104380862)!
-It works for Excel, Word, and PowerPoint, and Project on Office 2013 and later, Office Online, and Office for Mac.
+It works for Excel, Word, PowerPoint, and Project.
+You'll need Office 2013 or later, Office Online, or Office for Mac.

-Script Lab is a Microsoft Garage project that began as a hackathon project.
+Script Lab is a Microsoft Garage project that began at a hackathon.
 You can read our story on the [Garage website](https://www.microsoft.com/en-us/garage/project-details.aspx?project=script-lab)

 [![Script Lab teaser video](.github/images/screenshot-wide-youtube.png "Script Lab teaser video")](https://aka.ms/scriptlabvideo)

 <a id="get-started"></a>
-## Getting Started
+## Get Started

 The easiest way to try Script Lab is with the Tutorial file for Excel that walks you through the tool in a few steps.
 You can get it here on GitHub: [script-lab-tutorial.xlsx](https://github.com/OfficeDev/script-lab/blob/master/src/client/assets/documents/script-lab-tutorial.xlsx)

 Alternatively, you can start from scratch and [install Script Lab from the Store](https://store.office.com/app.aspx?assetid=WA104380862).

-<a id="how-do-i"></a>
-## How do I...

 <a id="import"></a>
-### Import someone else's snippet, or export my own
+## Import someone else's snippet, or export your own

 Script Lab is built around sharing.
 If someone gives you a URL to a GitHub GIST, simply open Script Lab, use the hamburger menu at the top left to see the menu, and choose "Import" category (either on the left or top, depending on the available screen space).
 Then, enter the URL of the GIST, and click the "Import" button at the bottom of the screen.
 In just these few clicks, you will be able to view and run someone else's snippet!